This post may contain affiliate or sponsored links. Please read our disclosure policy.

 What I Love About Fiesta Chopped Salad

-What I ended up with was a mild salsa-salad–filled with multi-colored peppers, beans, fresh herbs and tomatoes.
+What I ended up with was a mild salsa-salad–filled with multi-colored peppers, beans, fresh herbs, and tomatoes.
 And it only got better the next day!
-The rainbow of colors make this gluten-free, dairy-free salad gorgeous!
+The rainbow of colors makes this gluten-free, dairy-free salad gorgeous!

 Tip for Making the Chopping Easier